Jodie Comer facts for kids

 Awards and nominations

-Known for her performances on stage and screen, Comer has received two BAFTA Television Awards, one Laurence Olivier Award, one Primetime Emmy Award, and one Tony Award.
-She has also received nominations for a Screen Actors Guild Award, two Critics' Choice Awards, and two Golden Globe Awards.
+Known for her performances on stage and screen she has received two BAFTA TV Awards, a Primetime Emmy Award, a Tony Award, and the Laurence Olivier Award.
+She has also received nominations for a Screen Actors Guild Award, and two Golden Globe Awards.

 See also